 Life coach advice: If you haven't already, which new or old creative hobby can you explore?

 5. How we spend our money has shifted

-With less income and maybe an unsettled financial security for the near future, we are re-thinking how we spend our money.
+With less income and maybe an unsettled financial security for the near future, you may be re-thinking how you spend your money.
 Less materialistic expenditure and more investment in the Self, ideas and experiences has become a very popular topic with my coaching clients.

-What next?
-What is going to make you happier?
-Spending money on the high street or gifting yourself a valuable online course to learn something new?
-Redesigning the garden or doing it yourself and using the money to develop an idea you’ve dreamed about for years?
+Life coach advice: What is going to make you happier; spending money on the high street or gifting yourself a valuable online course to learn something new?
+Redesigning the garden or doing it yourself and using the money to develop an idea you have dreamed about for years?